10 Authentic Teaching Tips for Introducing Native Speakers to Your Class

 10. Join a collaborative project.

 Have your class team up with another class on a project that emphasizes essential ideas that both groups are learning.
-Look for project ideas on Connect All Schools or Projects by Jen, or post a project idea of your own.
+Look for project ideas on teacher blogs or post a project idea of your own.
 As students get to know each other through work on the shared project, it will give them a unique opportunity to interact meaningfully and learn task-specific vocabulary.